laravel/docs/prompts.md

 );
 ```

-You may also pass an associative array to the `options` argument to return the selected options' keys, instead of their values:
+You may also pass an associative array to the `options` argument to return the selected options' keys instead of their values:

 ```
 $permissions = multiselect(